phac-nml/irida/README.md

 Kramdown with Pygments
 ========
+A Jekyll plugin that enables Pygments syntax highlighting for Kramdown-parsed fenced code blocks.
+Heavily based on [krampygs](https://github.com/navarroj/krampygs), but refactored to make it work with Jekyll 2.*.

 In the standard setup, Jekyll Kramdown only works with Pygments for syntax highlighting when you use Liquid tags.
 This plugin makes Kramdown also use Pygments when using fenced code blocks.
 That way you can use more Markdown and less Liquid.
+Yay!

 ## Usage

-* Clone this project into your _plugins directory.
+* Clone this project into your `_plugins` directory.
-* Add the following lines to your _config.yml
+* Add the following lines to your `_config.yml`

 ```yaml
 markdown: KramdownPygments